-External vendors providing service to Miles College and those who have access to data informationhave to maintain the integrity of that data and information and safeguard it against security leaks.
-Other College units using external vendors for technology needs have to forward the contracts to ITS for review of the arrangements.
-External vendors are not provided an email address.
+External vendors providing service to Miles College and those who have access to data information have to maintain the integrity of that data and information and safeguard it against security leaks.
+Other College units using external vendors for technology need to forward the contracts to ITS for review of the arrangements.
+External vendors are not provided with an email address.